GitGabbo/IOR-Rehab-Thesis/README.md

 * *There were some valutation of unexistent videos.
 I removed from some files in `targets_data/` the rows about those non existent videos by hand (1 row from `010 FT DX 5.1.csv`, 1 row from `009 QC DX 1.1.csv` and `010 FT DX 1.2.csv` file)*

 ### 1.5.
 Demographic Data
-In order to have data with the same size, use `tabdata_score_merger.py`
+In order to have data with the same size, use `tabdata_score_merger.py` to generate a new `.csv` file (inside `final_tab_data` folder) containing the same demographic data for each repetition of each session for every patient.
+The script will also append to each row the scores relative to the particular repetion.

 ## 2. Time Series data visualization
 Using `extracted_data_reader.py` we can visualize the data extracted.